Top Ten Relationship Goals For Every Type of Couple

 Figuring your communications style out about yourself can lead to a more open and self-aware relationship.
 For example, if you are a passive communicator, you may want someone who is an involved and curious listener.
 This is the sort of behavior you can keep a lookout for, even during first encounters.

 Obviously, we all want to have honesty in our relationships.
 Often honesty is boiled down to the basics — we think about it in terms of cheating or sneaking around behind someone’s back.
-Honesty is much bigger than that.
+Honesty is much bigger than that — it's about figuring out how to understand each other.

 An honest relationship is one where you can confide your deepest thoughts to a partner.
 It’s like having an accomplice or best friend in building your best life - they’ll let you know if they think you need particular advice or if you need a push in the right direction.
 Honesty can also mean having someone that you can be your true and most genuine self around — someone who lets you take your guard down.